 - All parameters and assumptions for the freshwater portion of the Edwards (Balcones Fault Zone) Aquifer in the northern subdivision of Groundwater Management Area 10 are described in GAM Run 10-059 MAG Version 2 (Hutchison and Oliver, 2011).
-Both approaches discussed below assumed a 50year planning period.
-From clarifications we received from Mr. John Dupnik, we assume a 50-year planning period from 2010 to 2060. - A water balance approach was used to estimate modeled available groundwater during extreme drought conditions based on information provided by Barton Springs/Edwards Aquifer Conservation District.
-See Hunt and others (2011) for additional details on the methods and assumptions for this approach. - The total amount of water available for discharge by both springs and pumping during extreme drought conditions (11.7 cubic feet per second or 8,470 acre-feet per year) was estimated using information from the 1950's drought of record as described in Hunt and (2011). - The water balance approach does not contain information about the spatial distribution of pumping.
-For the purposes of regional water planning, the estimated total pumping available during extreme drought conditions was divided by county, regional water planning area, river basin, and groundwater conservation district based on the distribution of pumping in the modeled approach under average recharge conditions (Hutchison and Oliver, 2011). - For average recharge conditions, we used the numerical groundwater flow model that was recalibrated to include the 1950s drought for the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer.
-See Hutchison and Hill (2011a) for assumptions and limitations of the numerical flow model.
+Both approaches discussed below assumed a 50-year planning period from 2010 to 2060. - A water balance approach was used to estimate modeled available groundwater during extreme drought conditions1 based on information provided by Barton Springs/Edwards Aquifer Conservation District.
+See Hunt and others (2011) for additional details on the methods and assumptions for this approach. - The total amount of water available for discharge by both springs and pumping during extreme drought conditions (11.7 cubic feet per second or 8,470 acre-feet per year) was estimated using information from the 1950's drought of record as described in Hunt and others (2011). - The water balance approach does not contain information about the spatial distribution of pumping.
+For the purposes of regional water planning, the estimated total pumping available during extreme drought conditions was divided by county, regional water planning area, river basin, and groundwater conservation district based on the distribution of pumping in the modeled approach under average recharge conditions (Hutchison and Oliver, 2011). - For average recharge conditions, we used the numerical groundwater flow model that was recalibrated to include the 1950s drought of record for the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer.
+See Hutchison and Hill

-&lt;sup>1 The desired future conditions statement adopted by the district representatives in GMA 10 uses the term "extreme drought conditions" to include the drought of record.
+1 The desired future conditions statement adopted by the district representatives in Groundwater Management Area 10 uses the term "extreme drought conditions" to include the drought of record.